This post is part of the series His Encouragement

 “Come now, let us reason together, says the Lord…” according to Isaiah 1:18.

-God really does want us to share the burdens of our hearts with Him, to ask for help in our times of distress and need, and to share our gratitude for the blessings He has bestowed upon us.
+God really does want us to share the burdens of our hearts with Him.
+He wants us to ask for help in our times of distress and need.
+And He longs for us to share our gratitude for the blessings He has bestowed upon us.

 Prayer is an intimate conversation with God.
 Like any other relationship, communication is key.
 Your relationship with the Lord will grow stronger and deeper the more you spend time with Him and talk with Him!Whenever we face any difficulty or uncertainty, let us go to the Lord in prayer first — not as our last resort.
 Click To Tweet